pgorman/dangerjaunt/minirules.md

 #### 4. Locate Object ####

 This spell directs the caster (as the crow flies) toward an object the caster describes.
-The caster must have seen the object or an object of its general type: stairs, gold, etc.
+The magic-user must have seen the object or an object of its general type: stairs, gold, etc.
 Range: 9''; duration: 1 minute per level.

 #### 5. Phantasmal Force ####